engpok/Calenduuh/support.md

 ---

-## 🚫 Features Not Included in Calenduuh Free
+## 🚫 Features Requiring In-App-Purchase:

-The free version does **not** include:

 - CSV Import (simple but complete format with headers and documentation in the file)
-- ICS Import (ICS a universal, plain text standard for sharing calendar data... used by Google calendar, Outlook and Apple Calendar, sports web sites, etc)
+- ICS Import (ICS is a universal, plain text standard for sharing calendar data... used by Google calendar, Outlook and Apple Calendar, sports web sites, etc)

-These features are available in the full version of **Calenduuh**.

 ---